Holy Trinity Church of England Primary School

 - Latest Overall effectiveness Good 1

-- Previous Ofsted grade: Satisfactory on 14th September 2011
+- Previous Ofsted grade: Outstanding on 25th April 2013

 - Ofsted report: View the Ofsted report

 Do you know this school?